ScottLogic/kort/playwright/README.md

 ### Running tests on a specific browser engine:

 Unless specified in `playwright.config` you cannot call a specific browser engine that is not there so make sure to check that the config allows for this

+_Change file-name to the file you wish to use_

 ```
 npx playwright test file-name -- --project=chromium